svalinn/DAGMC/doc/usersguide/uw2.rst

 ..  |UW2| replace:: UW\ :sup:`2`

 The University of Wisconsin Unified Workflow (|UW2|) aims to solve the issue of running the same Monte Carlo problem using mutiple physics codes.
-Currently, if you wish to run the same problem in multiple codes you must fully recreate the input deck for each code, or maybe write a full syntax translator. |UW2| allows users to tag or associate groups of volumes or surfaces with a simple human readable syntax that is translated and stored in the geometry file of a DAGMC problem.
+Currently, if you wish to run the same problem in multiple codes you must fully recreate the input file for each code, or maybe write a full syntax translator. |UW2| allows users to tag or associate groups of volumes or surfaces with a simple human readable syntax that is translated and stored in the geometry file of a DAGMC problem.

-The workflow uses the Python for Nuclear Engineering toolkit, `PyNE <http://pyne.io>`_.
-We levereage the existing infrastructure in PyNE to allow a consistent transport problem to be defined across all MC codes.
+The workflow uses the Python for Nuclear Engineering toolkit, PyNE_.
+We leverage the existing infrastructure in PyNE to allow a consistent transport problem to be defined across all MC codes.

 Materials
 ~~~~~~~~~

-Materials are the most painful and error prone items to transfer from code to code, since each MC code
+Materials are the most painful and error-prone items to transfer from code to
-specifies materials in a different way.
-Instead, we tag groups of volumes
+code, since each MC code specifies materials in a different way.
+Instead, we tag
-with a name and syntax that corresponds to material compositions in a predefined
+groups of volumes with a name and syntax that corresponds to material
-material library.
+compositions in a predefined material library.

 The group naming syntax for describing materials in Cubit/Trelis is:
 ::

     CUBIT> group "mat:<Name of Material>"

-If you wish to specify a material that is present in the library with a different
+If you wish to specify a material that is present in the library with a
-density, then
+different density, then
 ::

     CUBIT> group "mat:<Name of Material>/rho:<density>"